ehernandez101/streaming-retention-analysis/sql/README.md

 # SQL
-SQL queries used for KPI and retention calculations.
+SQL queries are located in the `/sql` folder and support KPI calculations for:
+- Daily Active Users (DAU)
+- Watch minutes by plan
+- Sessions by device
+- Retention (D1/D7/D30)